Skip to product information

 Bugs & Butterflies UK

-The Numata Longwing has a distinctive appearance with vibrant color patterns, which vary slightly depending on the region and environmental factors.
-The forewings are predominantly orange with black markings, while the hindwings are typically black with white or light-colored markings.
-These markings often give the butterfly a very bold and striking appearance, with some subspecies having more pronounced or more elaborate patterns than others.
-A notable characteristic of Heliconius numata is its mimicry of other, often toxic, butterfly species, which helps protect it from predators.
+The Numata Longwing has a distinctive appearance with vibrant color patterns, which vary significantly based geographical region.
+A notable characteristic of Heliconius numata is its mimicry of toxic butterfly species from the family Melinaea.
+This helps protect it from predators, as their wing colouration is associated with toxic prey.
 The butterflies’ coloration and patterns mimic those of species that are distasteful or poisonous to predators, giving them a survival advantage.
-It has a moderate wingspan of approximately 5 to 7 cm, making it a medium-sized butterfly.
+It has a wingspan of approximately 5 to 7 cm, making it a medium-sized butterfly.
+Alongside its extended lifespan, egg-laying also occurs over a long period in this species, with only 1-3 eggs laid per day once the butterflies reach maturity.

 Host plants: Passionvines (Passiflora)